 Now for some bad news: a 2010 George Washington University study found that only some state Medicaid programs cover all obesity treatments.
 It also reported that a number of states allow insurance companies to limit coverage of conditions linked to obesity.

-Your best bet, though, is to contact someone at your state's Medicaid agency for specifics on the weight-loss treatments its plans do and don't cover.
+Your best bet is to contact someone at your state's Medicaid agency for specifics on the weight-loss treatments its plans cover.

-A: People who are overweight or obese are more likely than people of a normal or healthy weight to develop a number of chronic diseases or conditions.
+A: People who are overweight or obese are more likely to develop a number of chronic diseases or conditions.
 Certain types of cancer, diabetes, and heart disease are three examples.

 They're also at a higher risk for stroke, high blood pressure, and Alzheimer's disease.
 And they're more likely to suffer from anxiety and depression.